As promised, our brand-new YouTube channel is here! Join Us

 Yearly Monthly Weekly

-For a clearer look at what residents in the largest Canadian provinces make, we've compiled each province's average salary before taxes, contributions, and premiums have been applied, next to the after-tax figures calculated using our take-home pay calculator.
+For a clearer look at what residents in the largest Canadian provinces make, we've compiled each province's average gross salary, next to the after-tax figures calculated using our take-home pay calculator.
 We can see that Ontario, British Columbia, and Alberta boast some of the highest average salaries in the country, while the figures for Quebec dip below the national average.

 Source: Statistics Canada, Table 14-10-0063-01